thewca/wca-regulations/wca-regulations-2012.md

   - 2s2) For competitors with physical disabilities, judges may assist with starting and stopping the timer.
   - 2s3) Competitors with other disabilities that may prevent them from abiding by one or more WCA Regulations may request special accommodations with the WCA Delegate.
 - 2t) Each competitor must be familiar with and understand the WCA Regulations before the competition.
+[NOTE: I would like to see one more article here, it is about competitors in the waiting area (or while waiting at a stackmat) observing other competing competitors.
+Especially during blindfolded, it is easy to cheat when simply looking at other people in your round memorizing.
+In France I had a competition that solved this nicely by placing the waiting area outside of the room.
+I've had competitions where the waiting area of the finals of 3x3 were RIGHT BEHIND the 2 tables with timers.
+It was almost impossible not to already see part of the scrambles (especially because I was the last one to solve the scramble).
+Of course this also goes for other events, I consider this very important.]

 ## Article 3: Puzzles